yonkahlon/Zenject/README.md

 .. etc.
 ```

-DI frameworks such as Zenject simply help automate this process of creating and handing out all these concrete dependencies
+DI frameworks such as Zenject simply help automate this process of creating and handing out all these concrete dependencies, so that you don't need to explicitly do it like in the above code.

 ## <a id="misconceptions"></a>Misconceptions